Theo-Panella/BastionHost_Project/README.md

          Last login: Thu may 10 00:00:00 2000 from Your_Gateway_IP
          [ec2-user@Invader_IP_Address ~]$ ssh ec2-user@Server_IP_Address

-    - If every thing runs alright, the terminal will give you nothing about it, more especifically the terminal will be running in a loop trying to connect and beeing refused by the ACL on SubNet_B
+    - If every thing runs ok, the terminal will give you nothing about it, more especifically the terminal will be running in a loop trying to connect and beeing refused by the ACL on SubNet_B
     - And if this happen to you...
 Congratulations again, you made a secure enviromment using just ACLs 🎉🎉
     - But let's supose that you want to be sure about the results.
 If you fell insecure about it try to connect in the Server_2 (Instance_2) using the Bastion, and then with the Invader instance, you will use the same methods but with differents IP address